max-d3v/github-runner-node/README.md

 ## Usage

-To use this runner in the specified repo, in the workflow file use:
+To use this runner in the specified repo, inside the workflow file use:
    ```yaml
    runs-on: self-hosted
    ```
+In each you want to be performed by the self hosted runner.